Understanding API Sales

 Scenario:

-A sale is made through Oz Lotteries and the customer already exists in the PBJ instance due to a previous Oz Lotteries purchase but has different contact details (e.g. they updated their contact details in Oz Lotteries since the previous purchase).
+A sale is made through Oz Lotteries and the customer already exists in the JLP instance due to a previous Oz Lotteries purchase but has different contact details (e.g. they updated their contact details in Oz Lotteries since the previous purchase).

 Answer: